 Denbigh School is a large, oversubscribed secondary in Shenley Church End, Milton Keynes, serving students from Year 7 through Year 13.
 It is part of The Alliance Schools Trust, and the current headteacher is Mr Anthony Steed, who took up post in September 2024.

 Academically, Denbigh’s GCSE profile is a clear strength.
-Its GCSE outcomes place it above England average, sitting comfortably within the top 25% of schools in England for GCSE performance (top 25%).
-In FindMySchool’s rankings (based on official data), it is ranked 659th in England and 2nd in Milton Keynes for GCSE outcomes.
-A level results are more mixed, with the sixth form ranking lower relative to other providers nationally, even while remaining a popular local option.
+In FindMySchool’s rankings (based on official data), it is ranked 1,213th overall in England and 6th in Milton Keynes for secondary outcomes.
+A level results are more mixed, with the sixth form ranked 1,381st overall in England and 3rd in Milton Keynes, even while remaining a popular local option.

 Denbigh’s recent external evaluation describes a calm and purposeful climate where pupils feel safe, routines are embedded, and staff expectations are understood and met.
 The school’s published language places strong emphasis on belonging, and that theme appears consistently in how pastoral support is described, particularly around friendship issues, mental health concerns, and day to day challenges for teenagers.